AhmedDorgham1/social-media-api/README.md

-# Simple Social media Application with Sequelize and Express
+# simple API with Sequelize and Express

 ## Project Overview